$B_s \rightarrow D_s^*$ Form Factors for the full $q^2$ range from Lattice QCD: Stability of our Form Factors Under Variations of the Fit

 \subsection{Variation of Pole Term}

 The pole function Eq.~(\ref{poleformeq}) includes the effects of subthreshold $b\bar{c}$ resonances in $q^2$.
-These begin at the square of the $B_c$ mass, $6.275^2\mathrm{GeV}^2$, significantly above the maximum physical value of $q^2_\mathrm{max}\approx 3.25^2\mathrm{GeV}^2$.
-As such we do not expect the exact positions or number of poles to have a large effect on the fits, though the choice of the number of poles to include will act as a normalisation, changing the magnitude of the coefficients $a_n$ appearing in Eq.~(\ref{fitfunctionequation}).
-Here we repeat the analysis of~\cite{Harrison:2020gvo}, investigating the effect of including fewer poles in Eq.~(\ref{poleformeq}) by repeating our analysis including only the first $N_\text{poles}$ resonances listed in Table~\ref{poletab}.
+These begin at the square of the $B_c$ mass, $(6.275\mathrm{GeV})^2$, significantly above the maximum physical value of $q^2_\mathrm{max}\approx (3.25\mathrm{GeV})^2$.
+As such we do not expect the exact positions or number of poles to have a large effect on the fits, although the choice of the number of poles to include will act as a normalisation, changing the magnitude of the coefficients $a_n$ appearing in Eq.~(\ref{fitfunctionequation}).
+Here we investigate the effect of including fewer poles in Eq.~(\ref{poleformeq}) by repeating our analysis including only the first $N_\mathrm{poles}$ resonances listed in Table~\ref{poletab}.